Phenology: Etymology

-It would take four more years before Morren first published “phenological memories”.
+Four years later, Morren published "Phenological Memories".

-That the term was not really common in the decades to follow may be shown by an article in The Zoologist of 1899.
-The article describes an ornithological meeting in Sarajevo, where 'questions of Phaenology' were discussed.
-A footnote by the Editor, William Lucas Distant, says: “This word is seldom used, and we have been informed by a very high authority that it may be defined as "Observational Biology," and as applied to birds, as it is here, may be taken to mean the study or science of observations on the appearance of birds.”
+The term may not have been common in the decades to follow, as in an article in The Zoologist of 1899 describing an ornithological meeting in Sarajevo, where "questions of Phaenology" were discussed, a footnote by the Editor, William Lucas Distant, says: "This word is seldom used, and we have been informed by a very high authority that it may be defined as "Observational Biology", and as applied to birds, as it is here, may be taken to mean the study or science of observations on the appearance of birds".